 - The recommendations which Statkraft follow are available at www.nues.no, in Meld.
 St. 27 (2013-2014) Et mangfoldig og verdiskapende eierskap (white paper on the government’s governance), and in the Norwegian state's principles for sound corporate governance.

 - Statkraft's code of conduct is available on Statkraft's website on corporate social responsibility.

 - reasons for any noncompliances in relation to recommendations and regulations as mentioned in No. 1.

-- NUES’ recommendations for the Sections (3) Equity and dividend, (4) Equal treatment of shareholders, (5) Freely negotiable shares, (6) General meetings, (7) Election committee and (14) Take-over of the company, are not relevant for Statkraft as a wholly state owned company.
+- NUES’ recommendations for the Sections (3) Equity and dividends, (4) Equal treatment of shareholders, (5) Freely negotiable shares, (6) General meetings, (7) Nomination committee, (12) Remuneration of executive personnel and (14) Take-overs, are not relevant for Statkraft as a wholly state-owned company.
 These items have, however, been covered in line with the requirements applying to Statkraft as a wholly-owned state company.

 - a description of the main elements of the enterprise's and, for entities required to prepare financial statements, possibly also the group's systems for internal control and risk management in connection with the financial reporting process

 - The statement's Section (10) Risk management and internal control